 We can also provide air cleaners and exhausts that support your target power level.

-- The dyno sheets below were, for the most part, generated with 1250 kits.
+- Except as noted, the dyno sheets below weregenerated with 1250 kits.
 Over time, we will be replacing these 1250

-dyno sheets with 1275 versions, but for now, just assume 2-3% more power over the entire rpm range for a 1275 as compared to a 1250.
+dyno sheets with 1275 versions as appropriate, but for now, just assume 2-3% more power over the entire rpm range for a 1275 as compared to a 1250.

 - For the 80+ package and higher, we do not recommend ordering your engine kit separately from your head work.
 Reason being, during the course of the head work there's some precise